HPH-Fabrication-Addins/cinx-api-docs/source/includes/_labor-units.md

 In construction, a labor unit is the estimated time it takes to install an item under good working conditions.

 In the Plumbing/Mechanical industry there are two primary sources of labor unit standards.
-They are both industry trade organizations:
+They are both contractor industry trade organizations:

   - MCAA - Mechanical Contractors Association of America
   - PHCC - Plumbing - Heating - Cooling Contractors Association